-The sermon is expositional, a line-by-line approach to preaching, generally led by Pastor Hall and sermons approximately last 40 minutes.
+The sermon is expositional, a line-by-line approach to preaching, and sermons last approximately 40 minutes.
 Bibles are provided for you as a gift if you don’t have one.

-We end our services with the Lord’s Supper (you are welcome to observe it if you are a baptized believer in right standing with you are in right standing with your current congregation).
+We end our services with the Lord’s Supper (you are welcome to observe it if you are a baptized believer in right standing with your current congregation).
 Finally, we finish by singing the doxology and are out by 12:15.

 On the first Sunday of each month, we partake in potluck after the service, followed by a business meeting, and it is your prerogative to stay (you may stay for one and not the other).
 Typically, we are then out by 1:30.
 Guests are welcome to stay at their discretion.
-You may stay whether or not you bring anything to eat, or are you welcome to contribute.
+You may stay whether or not you bring anything to eat, but you are also welcome to contribute.

 We do not – and will not – require masking or vaccinations for service or entry into the building.
 Social distancing is not possible, unless you remain in your vehicle and listen to the low-broadcast FM or watch the live cast, but Communion can be delivered to your car upon request if you are quarantined or desire to distance.

 If it’s your first time visiting, a gift bag will be awaiting you on your way our the door at the welcome desk.
 If you enjoy your experience, please leave a positive review for us on Facebook or Google as a courtesy (or don’t).